-To qualify as a low-income credit union, a majority of the credit union’s membership (50.01 percent) must meet certain low-income thresholds, based on data from the Census Bureau and requirements outlined in NCUA’s Rules and Regulations.
+A critical component of the NCUA’s efforts to support credit unions is the low-income designation.
+To qualify as a low-income designated credit union, a majority of a credit union’s membership must meet certain low-income thresholds based on data available from the U.S. Census Bureau.

 - An exception from the statutory cap on member business lending, which expands access to capital for small businesses and helps credit unions to diversity portfolios;